Profetorum/y-cruncher_GUI/README.md

 ### Installation - How to Use

-- Compile or download the latest release .zip file
+- Download the latest release .zip file
 - Extract y-cruncher_gui.exe inside the y-cruncher folder (or wherever if you add y-cruncher to system PATH)
 - Start the GUI , select tests or use presets , select test duration or leave auto values.
 Then start the stress test.

-### Compile

-1. Download y-cruncher from the official repository and extract to desired location
-2. Place `y-cruncher.exe` in the same directory as the GUI script
+### Run the .py file

-3. Install required Python package:
+1. Install required Python package:
     ```bash
     pip install psutil
     ```
-4. Optional:
+2. Optional:
     ```bash
     pip install ttkthemes
     ```
-5. Execute the application:
+3. Execute the application:
     ```bash
     python y-cruncher_gui.py
     ```